CapnSpellcheck/YelpFusionDemo/README.md

 The first time you tap on a grid item after entering the search query, the keyboard can pop up again.
 The Android input focus system has its surprising moments.

+I felt like it was annoying that the SearchView was blank after tapping a suggestion, so I set the query after getting a search.
+Guess what, upon setting it, the suggestion UI pops up.
+So I commented that out.
+Annoying little bugger.
+I could continue to play with it, but "I've spent enough time."